VaniaTominc/GA-Project-03/README.md

 #### ➡️ Setup

-We created our back-end together so that there was no confusion about any models and databases, but also to consolidate the concepts that we learned in our lectures.
-This was a splendid idea, because by working together we made the process of setting up the back-end less complicated and managed to do it in record time.
+We created our backend together so that there was no confusion about any models and databases, but also to consolidate the concepts that we learned in our lectures.
+This was a splendid idea, because by working together we made the process of setting up the backend less complicated and managed to do it in record time.

 To be able to achieve this, we used VSCode live share where one of us was typing.
 By using this approach of coding, we could also discover quicker whether there was anything missing in the code that maybe the person typing has missed.
 All in all, it made our coding process smoother and less error-prone.